dennism501/graphy-react-interview/README.md

   id: int,
   // Content of the Annotation.
 For now this is a simple string, but ideally would be rich text (i.e. Markdown)
   content: string,
+  // Is the user editing the annotation note
+  isEditing: Boolean,
 }
 ```